Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view

 Hydroform tubes are used for high strength and high stiffness, as well as convoluted shapes for truck frames, engine cradles, radiator supports, instrument panel beams, and other components.
 Some holes can be pierced in the Hydroform die, however... read more >

 Across many industries today, fiber laser cutting is a process that is outsourced to specialist machine builders which are set up for the sole purpose of high volume, high quality metal cutting.These companies can accept, on any given day a wide... read more >

 There are many industrial applications of Laser profile cutting sub 2mm sheet metal parts, and this technology is widely used in industries such as automotive, electronics, and general manufacturing.This application insight looks in to sub 2mm... read more >

 Until recently high precision micro cutting has been the domain of DPSS Pulsed Lasers and CW-M Fiber Lasers, as epitomised by applications such as electronic stencil and medical stent cutting.
 However, the short high peak power pulses of our... read more >

-Although more typically used for marking, nanosecond Pulsed Fiber Lasers are ideally suited to cutting a surprising range of materials.
-They are low cost, compact, reliable and require no maintenance.The scanner based cutting process can be... read more >
+Although more typically used for marking, nanosecond Pulsed Fiber Lasers are ideally suited to cut a surprising range of materials.
+They are low cost, compact, reliable and require no maintenance.The scanner based cutting process can be applied... read more >

 Although more typically used for marking, the nanosecond Pulsed Fiber Laser is also ideally suited to metallic cutting.
 They are low cost, compact, reliable and require no maintenance.The scanner based cutting process can be applied to a wide... read more >